Cedar County, Nebraska

 What cheap, reliable way would you recommend for testing the pH for home canning?
 Strips seem to only read to the closest number, and the electronic probes seem to be expensive.
 Recommendations for a specific tester that is economically feasible (under $100)?

-Cedar County Nebraska home food preservation almost 4 years ago
+Cedar County NE home food preservation over 4 years ago

 Trouble growing oregano...other herbs grow nicely.
 Oregano is troublesome.
 What should I do?